 Permit registrants are responsible for all citations and fines issued to vehicles displaying their permits even if the operator of the vehicle is someone other than the permit registrant.
 In the absence of displayed permits, registered vehicle owners as identified by the state of registration are responsible for all citations issued to their registered vehicles.
 A registered vehicle is considered to be any vehicle that is registered with DPS and/or registered with any state motor vehicle agency.
 When unregistered and/or unpermitted vehicles are immobilized (booted) with a wheel lock (boot), the driver of the vehicle must be verified by presentation of an A-State ID card or drivers license before the boot will be released.
 The identified driver presenting an ID to DPS or UPD authorities at a booted vehicle will be responsible for corresponding parking citations issued to the vehicle.
-If the identified driver of the vehicle has a university account, the corresponding parking fines will be charged to their account.
-If the driver of the vehicle does not have a university account, payment of the parking fines at the Cashier Window of the Student Union will be required before the boot is released from the vehicle.
+If the identified driver of the vehicle does not have a university account, payment of the parking fines at the Cashier Window of the Student Union will be required before the boot is released from the vehicle.